coatyio/coaty-js/docs/man/communication-protocol.md

 }
 ```

-Both partial and full Update events signal accomplishment by sending back
-a Complete event with the entire (usually changed) object in the payload.
+An Update event signals accomplishment by responding with a Complete event with
+the entire (usually changed) object in the payload.
+This approach avoids complex
-This approach avoids complex merging operations of incremental change deltas in
+merging operations of incremental change deltas in the agents.
+Since objects are
-the client.
-Since objects are treated as immutable entities on the client
-this approach is in line.
+treated as immutable entities on the agent this approach is in line.

 The payload for the Complete response event looks like the following: